 Health savings account (HSA) plans offer individuals a way to save money while managing their health care costs.
-They combine a high-deductible health plan (HDHP)1 with a tax-favored savings account.
+They combine a consumer-directed health plan (CDHP) with a tax-favored savings account.
 Money spent from this account on health care costs is not subject to federal taxes, but account contributions are limited: in 2018, an individual may contribute $3,450 and a family may contribute $6,850.
 The funds may only be used for qualified medical expenses.

 The funds in the HSA are owned by the member, and may be rolled over from year to year.